 Call for Nominations

-- The 2020 recipients will be notified by March 13, 2020, and must agree to receive the award in person on date(s) to be determined in the spring of 2020.
+- The recipients will be notified by email.
+They must agree to receive the award in person, either at their high schools/organizations, or at a special discipline event at Southern Miss on date(s) to be determined.

 The judges will select recipients who best meet the following criteria: